software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/07-multicall.md

 Protostar supports two types of calls — `deploy` and `invoke`, which take similar arguments to [`deploy command`](/docs/cli-reference#deploy) and [`invoke command`](/docs/cli-reference#invoke).

-You can use contract address from a previous call by using references (`$DEPLOY_CALL_ID`).
-References can be used in `contract-address` and `inputs` attributes as demonstrated in the example above.

 ```toml title="protostar.toml"
 [project]